But perhaps the most dangerous occurrence at sea is a leak so slow that it’s not noticed until a significant amount of water has entered the vessel.

-Two things are needed to rectify the situation and get your practice back on course: a person in charge of maximizing each revenue point and the high-quality data he/she needs to find and fix the holes.
+Two things are needed to rectify the situation and get your practice back on course: a person in charge of maximizing each revenue point.
 In other words, the person in charge of your finances needs revenue cycle management software (RCM).
 It provides a view of the entire patient-to-pay cycle, which includes eligibility checking, co-pay collection, coding, billing, denials management, collections, and fraud prevention.

 The insights provided by robust, integrated revenue cycle management software allow your practice manager or financial manager to act less like a bookkeeper and more like a CFO.
 Imagine someone in your practice armed with the data to control every facet of profitability, including overhead, payer contracts, claim errors, accounts receivable levels, and cash flow.